G10van1/using-unit-tests/README.md

 ## Objectives
 The main objective is to use the XUnit and NUnit tools to test a simple calculator project.

+## Differences between XUnit and NUnit
+Both frameworks have the same purpose.
+What changes are the commands.

 XUnit commands:
    - [Fact]: Used to start a unit test block.
    - [Theory] and [InlineData]: Used to test a unit test block with a list of parameters, can repeat numerous calls with different values.